datacarpentry/image-processing/episodes/07-thresholding.md

 > depends".
 In the example above, we could have just switched off all
 > the white background pixels by choosing `t=1.0`, but this would
 > leave us with some background noise in the mask image.
 On the other
-> hand, if we choose too low a value for the threshold, we could loose
+> hand, if we choose too low a value for the threshold, we could lose
 > some of the shapes that are too bright.
 You can experiment with the
 > threshold by re-running the above code lines with different values
 > for `t`.
 In practice, it is a matter of domain knowledge and